Lakeside Historical Society’s ByLaws

-Section 2: Quorum: Ten (10) members shall constitute a quorum at a regular meeting for the transaction of any business of this Society.
+A. Fifteen (15) members shall constitute a quorum at a General Meeting for the transaction of any business of this Society.

 Section 3: Special Meetings: Special meetings may be called by the president or by the elective officers.
 The secretary may also call a special meeting upon the written request of not less than ten (10) members in good standing.